 Yandex Cloud

-Follow this guide to connect to an S3 object storage in Jupyter Notebook using the boto3 library.
+Follow this guide to connect to an S3 object storage in Jupyter Notebook using boto3.
 To connect to an object storage, use an S3 connector:

 Note

-Avoid using S3 storage in FUSE mode for buckets with single-layer (non-recursive) folders that include many files, as this will significantly decrease storage performance.
+Avoid using your S3 storage in FUSE mode for buckets with single-layer (non-recursive) folders that contain many files, as this will significantly degrade storage performance.

 To set up an S3 connection from the notebook code: